Zebra

 Introduction To Zebra

 Zebras are single-hoofed mammals and are native to Africa.
-They are African equines with distinctive black and white stripes.
-These black and white stripes extend from every part of their body except the belly and inner side of their legs.
-Each individual has its unique striped pattern this means that no two zebras in the world are ever the same.
-Zebras' vibrant markings create an aesthetic spectacle across the African savanna and play integral roles.
-They have tough hides with striking black and white stripes, helping them in thermoregulation, while protect from biting flies and confused predators, disrupting visual perception in their natural habitat.
-These animals are a species of African equids and the only living members of the genus Equus and the family Equidae which share with horses and asses.
+These animals are a species of African equids and belong to the genus "Equus" within the family Equidae, which shares with other living equids such as horses and asses (including donkeys).
+These African equines have distinctive black and white stripes.
+Their black and white stripes extend from every part of their body except the belly and inner side of their legs.
+Each individual has its unique striped pattern, which means that no two zebras in the world are ever the same.
+Zebras' vibrant markings create an aesthetic spectacle across the African savanna and play an integral role.
+Their tough hides and striking black and white stripes help them in thermoregulation, while protecting them from biting flies and confusing predators, disrupting visual perception in their natural habitat.
 Zebras live in herds that may contain from 2 to 100 animals.
-They have strong social bonds within their herds and can recognize individual members even after many years of separation.
-Zebras are grazers and eat grasses, leaves, flowers and fruits.
+They have strong social bonds within their herds and can recognise individual members even after many years of separation.
+Zebras are grazers, and they eat grasses, leaves, flowers and fruits.
 They are considered prey animals and can be hunted by lions, leopards and hyenas.
-Zebras have excellent vision and hearing power which helps them to avoid predators.
+Zebras have excellent vision and hearing, which helps them to avoid predators.

 Common Name